mozilla-l10n/localizer-documentation/products/mozilla_org/testing.md

 ### Sync and update frequencies

 * Pontoon syncs every 20 minutes to the repository.
-* Pootle is imported manually (at least daily); an automated solution and faster sync will be implemented soon.
 * Web Dashboard and the Dev server update every 15 minutes.

 If you work on Pontoon, it is safe to say that it will take less than an hour to see your changes reflected on the dashboard and the dev server.